 - Specific Performance Metrics measuring progress on particular leadership or job skills you are improving - You should have a Personal Path of Progress or Peak Performance Plan in which you identify specific skills to improve, whether those are leadership or job performance skills.
 You can track your progress on developing those specific skills or implementing new habits as KPIs.

-Looking for additional Leadership KPI information?
+Looking for additional Leadership Key Performance Indicators (KPI information?
 Check out these blogs below:

 Photo Credit: iStock by Getty Images